tess-st/shinyBMR/README.md

 Having completed the before mentioned two steps of *IML Import Data* and *IML Import Model* one can now go to the concrete analysis of the ML method with helo of the [**iml**](https://github.com/christophM/iml) package.
 In advance it might be helpful to go through the [iml book](https://christophm.github.io/book/) for details concering the in this app provided model-agnostic interpretability methods.
 A short overview of the implemented iml methods as well as some helpful links are provided as starting interface when selecting the according tab *IML Analysis* in the header of **shinyBMR**.

 The concrete iml methods are provided when navigating to the *IML Methods* tab located at the sidebar.
 Selecting this tab will lead to a new window with additional options in the sidebar.
-First of all you have to *Select IML-Method* you are interested in, following oncecan be choosen:
+First of all you have to *Select IML-Method* you are interested in.
+One of the following once can be choosen:
 * Feature Importance
 * Feature Effects
   - Partial dependence plots (PDP)